Print this page

 Introduction

-The few battalions in South Limburg were hardly supplied with heavy weapons.
-In fact only a handful of infantry-guns and modern anti-tank guns were available and only a single [obsolete] AAA battery.
-The only weapon feature that was quite unique was the distribution of some of the new army anti-tank rifles [Solothurn 20 mm] which had been assigned to the Limburg forces to compensate for the lack of sufficient numbers of anti-tank guns.
+The few battalions in South Limburg lacked adequate heavy weapons.
+In fact only a handful of infantry-guns and modern anti-tank guns were available and the already mentioned [obsolete] AAA battery.
+The only weapon feature that was quite unique was the distribution of some of the capable new army anti-tank rifles [Solothurn 20 mm] which had been assigned to the Limburg forces to compensate for the lack of sufficient numbers of anti-tank guns.
 Apart from the Limburg force and two outfits in Noord-Brabant, only the protection squads of the general HQ in The Hague had these modern AT rifles available.
 It would proof very effective.
 Especially due to the fact that the large German 4th Tank Division would be amongst the adversaries.

 The battle starts

-When the invasion was a fact some brief local skirmishes were fought in the bulge area.
+When the invasion had become a fact some brief local skirmishes were fought in the bulge area.
 These fights are too insignificant to address them in detail.
-We will concentrate on the battles around the Maas-front [including the ones at the Juliana Canal].
+We will concentrate on the more significant clashes around the Maas-front [including the ones at the Juliana Canal].

-The most northern bridges over the canal were situated at Aasterberg, Stevenweert and Maasbracht [all between Maaseik and Roermond].
+The most northern bridges across the canal were situated at Aasterberg, Stevenweert and Maasbracht [all between Maaseik and Roermond].
 All three were blown-up in time.
 Some hours later the Germans succeeded in crossing the canal by floating devices.
-Some casualties were suffered.
-Bridges for logisitical appliance had all been lost though.
+Some casualties were suffered from local defences but nothing much was gained.
+Bridges for logisitical appliance had all been lost.

-At Roosteren - one click east of [Belgian] Maaseik - an important bridge was one of the prime targets of again German special forces.
+At Roosteren - one click east of [Belgian] Maaseik - an important bridge was one of the prime targets of again German special forces, Brandenburger commando's dressed as Dutch MP's.
 Both this bridge and the nearby bridge over the Maas at Maaseik were of importance to the Germans.
 At the Roosteren location three casemates and one light infantry gun [57 mm] were at the disposal of 40 men infantry.
-The raiders had disguised themselves as Dutch policemen this time.
+The raiders had disguised themselves as Dutch MP this time.
 They had met some Dutch opposition during the first hour of their advance [which had started prior to X-time] to Roosteren, but they had managed to escape.

-The Germans were cunning enough to take a Dutch guard squad - that had been put in a forward position - by surprise and soon after they suddenly appeared on the east side of the bridge.
-There they were ordered to halt by a century.
-A corporal of the Dutch police troops didn't quite trust the sudden appearance of this group and called his section commander.
-The latter swiftly arrived at the scene.
+The Germans were crafty enough to take a Dutch guard squad - that had been put in a forward position - by surprise and moments after they suddenly appeared on the east side of the bridge.
+There they were ordered to halt by a sentry.
+A corporal of the Dutch police troops didn't quite trust the sudden appearance of this group and called his commander.
+The latter quickly arrived at the scene.
 Meanwhile Dutch soldiers were in the process of disarming some of the raiders, when suddenly the commanding German could get hold of a pistol and threaten the arrived Dutch commander.
 The Dutch Captain replied that he would not surrender.
 He was shot dead on the spot.
 Immediately a chaotic fire fight developed.
 The few present defenders were defeated and had to flee the scene.
 The treacherous German raid had been successful.
 The bridge was theirs.

 However, the story did have a remarkable tail.
 As we said before the Maaseik bridge was very close by.
 This bridge was situated exactly on the Dutch-Belgian border.
 As the disguised Germans started to make their way for this bridge, they were fired upon by their own troops that from another direction had managed to get there.
 Now their disguise had set their own comrades on the wrong foot!
-The Belgian guards of the bridge in Maaseik were not as easily fooled as their Dutch counterparts.
-They blew it up in time - together with four of the Germans.
+The Belgian guards of the bridge in Maaseik were not as easily fooled as their Dutch counterparts either, warned as they were by the noise and shots fired.
+They blew up the Maaseik bridge - together with four of the Germans.

-Three km to the south of all this, the bridge at Illikhoven was a target too.
+Three km to the south of all this, the bridge at the hamlet Illikhoven was a target too.
 Only one platoon [35 men] defended a more than 2,000 m wide front here!
-Three little casemates were the only reinforced structures at their disposal.
+Three little pill-boxes were the only reinforced structures at their disposal.
 The one closest to the bridge was 600 metres away.
 At 0330 hrs the German raiding party assigned to take this bridge appeared, this time disguised as a Dutch bicycle infantry squad.
 The guards did nevertheless spot some irregular details on their bikes and they opened fire, which was followed by the German squad taking cover and returning fire.
 Quickly the Dutch blew up the bridge.
-The troops of the 31st Division [Generalleutnant R. Kämpfe] that followed, were determined to cross the canal at Illikhoven and swiftly deployed in order to force a crossing.
-They installed a number of 88 mm guns at the canal and took aim at the three closest casemates with direct fire.
-These constructions were gradually shot to rubble and many crew members lost their lives in the process.
+The troops of the 31st Division [commanded by Generalleutnant R. Kämpfe] that followed, were determined to cross the canal at Illikhoven and swiftly deployed in a wide formation in order to force a crossing.
+They installed a number of '88' guns along the canal and took aim at the three closest casemates with direct fire.
+These constructions were gradually shot to rubble and the entire crews of two pill boxes - 8 men in total - lost their lives in the process.
 At 0900 hours the Germans were able to cross the canal.

 East of the bridge a T-iron barricade had been constructed.
 It could be permanently fixed in case of an invasion.
 As it was obvious that the complex would not be destroyed by the Dutch no special forces raid had been designed for this location.
 The regular 82nd Regiment of the 31st Division was designated to operate in this area.